MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 |Rule3 	|WHEN @product == “Xbox”    |Active|

 The following behavior would hold true:

--  Since Rule2 has a status of *Inactive*, it is never evaluated against real time production traffic.
+-  Since Rule2 has a status of Inactive, it is never evaluated against real time production traffic.
--  If a customer in the US makes a purchase, only Rule1 is evaluated.
+-  Rule1 is evaluated only if a customer in the US makes a purchase .
--  If a customer in the US makes an Xbox purchase, only Rule1 is evaluated.
+-  Rule1 is evaluated only if a customer in the US makes an Xbox purchase.
--  If a customer outside the US makes an Xbox purchase, only Rule3 is evaluated.
+-  Rule3 is evaluated only if a customer outside the US makes an Xbox purchase .
--  If a customer outside the US makes a non-Xbox purchase, no rules are evaluated.
+-  No rules are evaluated if a customer outside the US makes a non-Xbox purchase.

 If no rules are evaluated because no conditions match the event, by default, Fraud Protection then executes:

     RETURN Approve(“NO_RULE_HIT”)

-For information on how to reorder rules, see [Change the order of a rule](rules.md#change-the-order-of-a-rule).
+For information about how to reorder rules, see [Change the order of a rule](rules.md#change-the-order-of-a-rule).

 ## Create a new rule
 You can create rules to automate decision-making for purchase, account creation, and account login events.